matthewsides/Prototyping/README.md

 Black Box Testing is often categorized as functional testing, but can, to some extent, be seen as a type of User Acceptance Testing.It’s a method of software testing which analyzes certain functionalities without letting testers see the internal code structure.Throughout the test the user is only aware of the softwares purpose not how it should function.

 #### Regulation Testing
+Regulation Acceptance Testing, also known as Compliance Acceptance Testing, examines whether the software complies with the regulations.
+This includes governmental and legal regulations.In relation to the games industry each platform i.e. XB1,Nintendo and PS4 each have there own regulations that need to be met and there own group of testers that will test the game based on said regulations, the reason for this is to ensure functionality,ease of use and consistency across all titles.

 #### Contract Acceptance Testing
 Contract Acceptance Testing pertains to testing developed software to predefined criteria or specifications agreed upon in a contract.
 The project team defines the relevant criteria and specifications for acceptance at the same time when the team agrees on the contract itself.